 What is Legal Aid?

-Legal Aid is a Victorian government-funded service that provides assistance to people who can’t afford legal representation.
-Victoria Legal Aid pay for your lawyer through a ‘grant of legal assistance’.
-These grants are limited, so there are guidelines to determine eligibility for the grant, but most are granted on criminal or family law matters.
+Legal Aid is a Victorian government-funded service that helps people who cannot afford legal representation.
+Victoria Legal Aid pays for your lawyer through a ‘grant of legal assistance’.
+This essential service helps to protect the rights of individuals and ensures that they receive a fair trial.

 There is a high demand for legal services, so Legal Aid funds are limited and reserved for people facing serious charges who cannot afford their own representation.